Code-Society-Lab/grace/README.md

 ## Installation
 Installing Grace is fairly simple.

-0. Install [Python]().
-Note that the bot is developed under Python 3.X so be sure to have a recent version of Python.
+0. Install [Python](https://www.python.org/downloads/).
+Note that the bot is developed under Python 3.0+ so be sure to have a recent version of Python.
 1. In the `grace` directory do `pip install .` in a command line (windows) or terminal (Linux/MacOS) to install all the dependencies needed in order to make the bot work.
 2. In the same directory, create an environment file called `.env`.
 This file will contain your bot token.
 (The token is necessary to communicate with Discord.
 [Discord docs](https://discord.com/developers/docs))